apache/trafficserver/doc/developer-guide/plugins/getting-started/a-simple-plugin.en.rst

-All plugins must be located in the directory specified by the configuration variable ``proxy.config.plugin.plugin_dir``, which is located in the :file:`records.config` file.
+All plugins must be located in the directory specified by the configuration variable ``proxy.config.plugin.plugin_dir``, which is located in the :file:`records.yaml` file.
 The directory can be specified as an absolute or relative path.

 If a relative path is used, then the starting directory will be the